dylanhale/dylanhale.github.io/README.md

 Web version is at https://dylanhale.github.io

-Web version is currently lagging and has some visual artifacting issues.
+If lag persists on web version ensure Hardware/Graphics Acceleration is on.
 For best experience, either download the zip of the repo or git checkout the repo and run index.html locally

 WSQK: The Squawk - Hawkins Radio Station